-Directed reading of outstanding literary works of 20th century.
+Developing skills in reading focusing on short stories selected from classics of French literature by authors such as Maupassant, Flaubert and Camus.
 Prerequisite: FREN 2043 or equivalent or consent of instructor.
-Fall of even-numbered years.
+Fall of odd-numbered years.

 4103.
 Masterpieces to 1800.